 Remember when Steve Jobs stood on stage at MacWorld to introduce the world to the iPhone, and told us all that Apple planned to sell 10 million in their first year.
 (That was later clarified to be the first full calendar year, namely, 2008.)
-Well, Apple have already hit that mark with a few months up their sleeve, and — as pointed out by others — they are not the slowest months for sales.
+Well, Apple have already hit that mark with a few months up their sleeve, they are not the slowest months for sales.

 Good for Apple and the iPhone, but why did Jobs even make the 10-million-iPhone claim to begin with?
 It’s quite unlike the company to be so open with their expectations, and yet you know that nothing they do is by accident.
 Jobs and Apple planned the announcement of this prediction very carefully, firstly, to seem impressive, and yet achievable, at least in theory (“It’s only 1% of global sales”); and secondly, to be reasonably conservative, and easily achievable in practice.
 They probably knew all along they would sell closer to 20 million in 2008 than 10 million, but they opted for the more conservative estimate to avoid any risk of an egg-on-face scenario.

 This still doesn’t explain why Apple made the prediction.
 In my view, it was a case of the old self-fulfilling prophecy trick.
 Apple had no credibility whatsoever as a mobile phone manufacturer.
 Why would anyone take them seriously?
 If nobody takes you seriously, it doesn’t matter how good your product is, no-one will risk actually buying it, for fear of ending up with next year’s HDDVD or BetaMax player taking up space in the attic.

 Why iPhone become even more popular?